Order 3D-printed parts online at FACTUREE

 - Quantity: starting from 1 pcs.

-Various additive manufacturing processes
+Additive manufacturing processes

 Fused Deposition Modeling is a 3D printing process in which molten plastic, in rare cases also liquefied metals, is applied layer by layer to a work platform.
 Layer by layer, the FDM creates a 3D print model.
 The basis for the FDM process is a digital 3D model which is broken down into a large number of individual layers (slices) by special CAD programs.
 These layers are then transferred to the working platform by the 3D printer.